Universes

 , you can sort and filter the Option contracts in the chain.

-def OnData(self, slice: Slice) -> None: chain = slice.OptionChains.get(self.symbol) if chain: # Example: Find 5 put contracts that are closest to at-the-money (ATM) and have the farthest expiration contracts = [x for x in chain if x.Right == OptionRight.Put] contracts = sorted(sorted(contracts, \ key = lambda x: abs(chain.Underlying.Price - x.Strike)), \ key = lambda x: x.Expiry, reverse=True)[:5] # Select the contract with the delta closest to -0.5 contract = sorted(contracts, key=lambda x: abs(-0.5 - x.Greeks.Delta))[0]
+def on_data(self, slice: Slice) -> None: # Try to get the OptionChain using the canonical symbol chain = slice.option_chains.get(self._symbol) if chain: # Example: Find 5 put contracts that are closest to at-the-money (ATM) and have the farthest expiration contracts = [x for x in chain if x.right == OptionRight.PUT] contracts = sorted(sorted(contracts, \ key = lambda x: abs(chain.underlying.price - x.strike)), \ key = lambda x: x.expiry, reverse=True)[:5] # Select the contract with the delta closest to -0.5 contract = sorted(contracts, key=lambda x: abs(-0.5 - x.greeks.delta))[0]

-You can also loop through the OptionChains
+You can also loop through the option_chains

 property to get each OptionChain